 Cathal McDonagh was 12 years old when he went wading in a lake at the back of his garden in Lisacul, County Roscommon and stumbled across a 17-foot longboat buried in the mud.

 Archaeologists have told his family that the boat may date as far back as 2,000 BC.

 The Irish Independent reports that McDonagh tripped over the vessel as he paddled in the shallow water of the lake and says that an expert team will travel from Dublin later this week to examine the find.

-The lake is home to at least one crannóg - an artificial island used as dwellings and defense mechanisms in prehistoric Ireland.
-Crannóg's are the oldest dwellings in prehistoric Ireland.
+The lake is home to at least one crannóg - an artificial island and the oldest form of dwellings used as defense mechanisms in prehistoric Ireland.

 There are additionally at least seven ringforts surrounding the town of Lisacul.

 Eileen McDonagh, Cathal's mother, told the Irish Independent that he was supposed to be doing his homework when he made the discovery.

 Love Irish history?
 Share your favorite stories with other history buffs in the IrishCentral History Facebook group.